-For a more detailed description of the PowerBuilder development environment, see the PowerBuilder Users Guide.
+For a more detailed description of the PowerBuilder development environment, see Part I, "The PowerBuilder Environment" in Users Guide.

 1.1 What PowerBuilder is

 PowerBuilder is an enterprise development tool that allows you to build many types of applications and components.
 It is one of a group of Appeon products that together provide the tools to develop client/server, multitier, and Internet applications.